Ibadan Lectures on Toric Varieties: Affine Toric Varieties

 The map $\varphi_\calA$~\eqref{Eq:varphiA} restricts to the real torus $\defcolor{(\R^*)^n}\subset(\C^*)^n$ and gives a map $\varphi_\calA\colon(\R^*)^n\to\R^\calA$.
 The closure of the image is the \demph{real affine toric variety $X_\calA(\R)$}.
 If we write \defcolor{$\R_>$} for the positive real numbers and \defcolor{$\R_\geq$} for the nonnegative real numbers, then we may also restrict $\varphi_\calA$ to $\R^n_>$.
 Note that $\varphi_\calA(\R^n_>)\subset\R_\geq^\calA$, the positive orthant in $\R^\calA$.
 The \demph{nonnegative affine toric variety $X_{\calA,\geq}$} is the closure of the image.
 We have the following maps

 These are induced by the maps

 with the last map $z\mapsto|z|$.
-The maps~\eqref{Eq:AffineFunctoriality} also come from the identification of affine toric varieties with semigroup homomorphisms and the sequence of maps of semigroups~\eqref{Eq:semiGroupMaps}.
-As the composition of these semigroup maps is the identity, the composition~\eqref{Eq:AffineFunctoriality} is also the identity.
+The maps~\eqref{Eq:AffineFunctoriality} also come from the identification of affine toric varieties with monoid homomorphisms and the sequence of maps of monoids~\eqref{Eq:semiGroupMaps}.
+As the composition of these monoid maps is the identity, the composition~\eqref{Eq:AffineFunctoriality} is also the identity.